xxRevo/cs412-course-project/README.md

 **METHODOLOGY**

 I've used the neural network implementation from our previous assignment in this project however naturally a lot of changes had to be implemented.
 There were several issues and problems I had to overcome during the implementation of the project; I've generalized the scores based on the range of the most frequent scores distribution since it would make it easier for the model to bag individual scores into 5 categories and train and predict using that instead of with the whole range of 0-100 which could easily overfit.
 Overall my approach was to achieve a model that did not overfit and to achieve this, I tried to generalize the parameters, outputs and adjustedhyperparameters accordingly to achieve the desired effect.
+I've also avoided using question based guessing for the same reason.

 **RESULTS**